 More Info Available Online

 However, our technological world presents the most obvious reason that executives are targeted.
-Due to the public-facing role they play for the organization it is easier to obtain information about them online.
-For example, when trying to get an executive to take a threat seriously, security staff often demonstrate the threat by showing search results when the individual’s name is entered on a Google search.
+Due to the public-facing role they play for the organization, it is easier to obtain information online.
+For example, when trying to get an executive to take a threat seriously, security staff often demonstrates the threat by showing the results when the individual’s name is entered on a Google search.

-The amount of information that can be obtained is shocking.
-A simple online search often shows how easy it is to find out where someone lives, who the members of their family are, where their children go to school, where/when they last went on vacation, etc. To an employee who is disgruntled, the executive’s life may look charmed, furthering their frustration and resentment and spurring on the need to strike out in order to feel better.
+The amount of information that anyone can obtain is shocking.
+A simple online search often shows how easy it is to find out where someone lives, who their family members are, where their children go to school, where and when they last went on vacation.
+To a disgruntled employee, the executive’s life may look charmed, furthering their frustration and resentment and spurring on the need to strike out to feel better.

-Another reason why executives are often targeted by disgruntled employees is psychological.
-It is easier to attack someone unknown to them than someone they have direct contact with throughout the work day.
+Another reason why disgruntled employees often target executives is psychological.
+It is easier to attack someone unknown to them than someone they directly contact throughout the workday.
 The subconscious mind minimizes the guilt when harm is done to an “unknown” person.

 No matter the reason, when it comes to disgruntled employees, the threat to executives is real.
-The American attitude of “it can’t happen to me” needs to be changed to “when this happens to me” and advanced protection must be implemented.
+The American attitude of “it can’t happen to me” needs to be changed to “when this happens to me,”

-SACS Consulting & Investigative Services, Inc.’s security services provide companies with immediate security in an emergency or threatening situation of any kind, including employee termination, company breaches or break-ins, inability to secure the premises or the building, and threats made against management or other personnel.
-Contact or call 330-255-1101 to speak with one of our security specialists today.
+SACS Consulting & Investigative Services, Inc.’s investigative and security services provide companies with any threatening situation, including employee termination, company breaches or break-ins, inability to secure the premises building, and threats made against management or other personnel.
+Contact or call 330-255-1101 to speak with one of our specialists today.